LuLuEhret/flagADA4life/story_page.markdown

 ## <j>Background stories</j>
 Madison is a 15-year-old girl who lives with her parents and older brother.
 She attends a competitive high school and is an honors student with a passion for acting.
 In her free time, Madison takes acting classes and auditions for local theater productions.
 She has also started to build a small portfolio of professional work, including a few small commercial and film roles.
 Madison is a confident young woman with a dream of becoming a successful actress.

-Jack is a 16-year-old boy who has always dreamed of becoming an actor.
+Jake is a 16-year-old boy who has always dreamed of becoming an actor.
 He grew up in a small town, and from a young age he was drawn to the world of acting and storytelling.
-Jack began acting in school plays, and as he got older he started to take acting lessons and audition for professional roles.
+Jake began acting in school plays, and as he got older he started to take acting lessons and audition for professional roles.
 He has already appeared in a few independent films, and he is determined to continue working hard and building his skills in order to one day play in blockbuster movies.
-Jack is a passionate and talented young actor with a bright future ahead of him.
+Jake is a passionate and talented young actor with a bright future ahead of him.

-Which stereotypes will affect Jack and Madison during their acting career ?
+Which stereotypes will affect Jake and Madison during their acting career ?
 How will their gender impact the roles they will get to play?

-We will explore these questions in different settings: what if Madison and Jack were born in the sixties, in the nineties ?
+We will explore these questions in different settings: what if Madison and Jake were born in the sixties, in the nineties ?
 What if they work in India, USA, West Europe ?
 I hope you have your popcorn ready, because it's about to get interesting !

 ![image](/assets/img/popcorn2.jpeg)